The Authority (comics): The Lost Year

 On 19 April 2008, Wildstorm announced Keith Giffen would complete Grant Morrison's scripts.
 Giffen ran into an immediate problem: "I stepped into a book that was in the midst of a type of storyline that is probably my least favorite in comics.
 And that is, heroes come to our earth".
 However, according to Giffen, this was only the first short arc of the longer story:

 The remaining issues of volume 3 were published by Wildstorm under the title The Authority: The Lost Year.
 Giffen was credited alongside Morrison as the writer, with several artists contributing.
 Eventually, J. M. DeMatteis joined the creative team for a few issues as co-writer.
 The series ran a total of twelve issues, including the original two by Morrison.

 Prime

-In July 2007, it was announced that Christos Gage and Darick Robertson would do an intended storyarc as a miniseries due to the scheduling problems with the Morrison/Ha run on the title.
+In July 2007, it was announced that Christos Gage and Darick Robertson would do an intended story arc as a miniseries due to the scheduling problems with the Morrison/Ha run on the title.
 The resulting six-issue miniseries entitled The Authority: Prime was planned to have spanned issues #6 to #11 of The Authority (vol. 3).
 It featured the renewed Stormwatch Prime who, along with the Authority, investigate a recently discovered secret bunker that once belonged to Henry Bendix.